gabrielrpopa/sqlThunder/README.md

 1) Codeless programming.
 API available via swagger-ui.
 2) Sql Client to a variety of databases.
 3) Data Migration Tool.
 Moving data on the fly from/to various databases.
-4) Scripting Interface with capturing stdin/stdout/stderr and push notofications in a distrubuted manner
+4) Scripting Interface with capturing stdin/stdout/stderr and push notifications in a distrubuted manner
 5) Inter-team collaboration, by sending/receving/ingesting/uploading/downloading files